[Musical Inspiration: Waiting for the Sun, The Doors]

 She moved her face in closer, so the aroma of her perfume was overtaken by her whiskey breath.
 Eyeing John, she raised an eyebrow like she and I were in on some big secret.
 When she slurred in my ear, it was barely more than a whisper, but I still heard it above the music.

 “What is it,” she said, “that makes other women’s men so delicious?”

 I stood up so fast I nearly spilled my drink, but she hobbled away before I could explain that she’d completely misread the situation.
-He wasn’t Molly’s “man.”
+John wasn’t Molly’s “man.”
 He was her nemesis.
-But then, of course, that was even worse.
+In fact, it struck me, that was even worse.
 An attraction to the man who was crushing her dreams would be a complete betrayal in Molly’s eyes.

 I sat down and looked at John.
 “So, to answer your question about selling Quantro, I may have spoken too fast.
 Perhaps we should consider it.”

 “It’s the only escape from 100-hour work-weeks.
 Time to take my chips off the table.”